Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Hell was a fortress.
 He didn’t dare get closer than four light-hours, and even getting that close had involved a delicate sub-kilolight warp from a parsec out, dropping below lightspeed as he passed the termination shock.

 Sub-luminal warping.
 Not technically difficult, but something about it just seemed *silly* to Tooko.
 Nevertheless, it was by far the stealthiest way to enter a system.
 At such low energies, his warp drive’s spacetime ripples were subtler than those generated by the planets and moons in their orbits, vanishing into the background noise.
-Only fuel-based propellant thrusters were more invisible...but useless for traversing interplanetary distances in a timely manner.
+Only fuel-based propellant thrusters were more invisible... but useless for traversing interplanetary distances in a timely manner.

 He found the L4 point of the system’s outermost gas giant.
 There was an asteroid there, D-type.
 A tuber-shaped chunk of black stone maybe two kilometers long: perfect cover.
 SBD’s grippy feet had no trouble latching onto its craggy surface, and the hull thrummed gently as the drill array installed in the ship’s mission module deployed and started boring into the anhydrous silicates below.